Analysis

 Jack Corrigan is a Senior Research Analyst at Georgetown’s Center for Security and Emerging Technology (CSET), where he focuses on the U.S. innovation ecosystem and national competitiveness.
-Previously, Jack provided research and writing assistance on a book about the growing power of the U.S. private sector.
+Previously, Jack collaborated on a book about recent trends in the U.S. political economy.
 He also worked as a journalist covering federal technology and cybersecurity policy for Nextgov, an Atlantic Media publication.
 Jack holds a B.S. in Journalism and a B.A. in Economics from Northwestern University.

 Related Content